paakwesi2/DCIT-101-WebPage/README.md

 # Search
-A front-end for Google Search, Google Image Search, and Google Advanced Search.
+A front-end for Google Image Search